 Your full name * Your address * City * Postal code * Phone number * Email * Please explain your reasons for wishing to foster a dog. * What experience do you have as a dog owner? * List all present and past pets you have been responsible for as an adult. * If you have been a dog owner, what happened to your dog (s). * Tell us about your previous dog(s). * Are you 21 years of age or over? * Select Yes No Do you live in a house, apartment, condominium or townhouse? * Select House Apartment/Condo Townhouse How long have you lived at your current address? * Do you own or rent your home? * Select Rent Own Do you have any children?
 If yes, please list their ages.
 If no, please type 'no'. * Is any member of your family allergic to dogs? * Select Yes No Do you currently have any pets?
 And if so, what pets do you have?
 What are their ages?
 What are their temperaments? * Do you have dog training experience?
 And if so, what training do you have? * Describe your method of disciplining a dog?
 You have just come into the kitchen to find the garbage has been ransacked.
 How do you respond? * Are you willing to seek guidance/attend classes with your foster dog, should you experience behavioural challenges? * Select Yes No List all members of your household.
 And which one will be primarily responsible for the care of this pet? * How many hours of the day will a dog be alone?
 And why? * Where will the dog be kept primarily? (house, yard, garage, other) * Select House Yard Garage Other Where will the dog be sleeping? * Do you have a yard?
 If yes, is the yard fenced?
 If your yard is not fenced, would you be prepared to have the yard fenced? * How many walks will the dog get per day? * Describe the exercise program that you have in mind for your foster dog? * Before Covid 19, our procedure was to have a volunteer from our rescue come to your home, prior to approving your application, to conduct the in-home and yard visit.
 In these unprecedented times, we have modified this step in the process.
 A virtual tour using Skype/Facetime (or in some cases a gallery of photos) of the inside of your home (must include all areas that the dog would access) is now acceptable.
 If you live in a house with a yard, we may schedule a volunteer to conduct a socially-distanced perimeter/yard visit to check the yard and fencing for safety .
 Please note we would never share the pictures you send us with anyone.
-Would you consent to this? * Select Yes No Who is your veterinarian and what is their phone number? * Please list three (3) pet references with phone numbers, not including your vet: * How did you hear about our rescue?
+Would you consent to this? * Select Yes No Who is your veterinarian and what is their phone number? * Please list three (3) pet references with phone numbers, other than your vet or immediate family members: * How did you hear about our rescue?
 Can we add you to our e-newsletter and other distribution lists?
 Volunteer Code of Conduct

 Volunteers/Foster Parents/Representatives of the Speaking of Dogs Rescue Program (SODR) are expected to conduct themselves with personal integrity, ethics, professionalism, honesty and diligence in performing their duties for the organization.
 Volunteers are required to support and advance the interests of the organization and avoid placing themselves in situations where their personal interests actually or potentially conflict with the interests of Speaking of Dogs Rescue Program.